Hot off the Press!

 Please, join my BETA readers list.
 Beta Readers always get a Free copy of the latest novel.
 We have a handshake.
 I'll give it to you.
 You write a review on Amazon and Barnes & Noble, and pass it on to a few friends, who also get a Free copy, thanks to you !

-And drop me a line through the Contact page.
+And drop me a line through the Contact page, email@example.com.
 I'm interested in your thoughts about the books, about the web site, about the world at large.

 Thank you.
 I look forward to hearing from you.

-When someone asks me, "What have you been doing since leaving the radio..."
-I tell 'em, "pretty much the same thing I did when I was there.
-I write."
-My first literary agent had a sign in her office that said, "Axiom Number One.
+My first literary agent had a sign in her office in Chicago that said, "Axiom Number One.
 Writers Write."
+It was hand written on card stock paper, affixed to a carpet covered support column.
 I saw that sign in 1979, and took it to heart.
 Been writing ever since.

-It's time to get some of the novels done, and out there .
+It's time to get some of the "shelf" novels and the new ones, out there .
 I hope you like them.
-There are about six of 'em in the queue.
-The first, A Hole In The Apple, is ready to go.
+There are about six in the queue.
+Three are ready to go.
+A Hole In The Apple, is the first out of the gate.

 The Big News of the moment is that for a very limited time - A Hole In The Apple - will be available for FREE, as an eBook to for those who join the BetaReaders list.